Behavioral Health Services

 Sometimes, stress can be overwhelming, and you become too distraught or upset to think.
 If you feel panicky or suicidal, you can walk directly into the Student Health and Wellness Center, during operating hours, and someone will be there to listen and, if necessary, refer you to the appropriate resources.
 If you feel you need professional help before 8:00 a.m. or after 5:00 p.m., you can call a local crisis line staffed by trained counselors, social workers, nurses, or a psychologist.
 The number in the Ottumwa area is (641) 682-8772.
 If you would prefer to see someone in person, after hours, please go to the Emergency Room at the Ottumwa Regional Health Center.

-When you make an appointment, you will meet with Dr. Kathleen Murray, a licensed psychologist.
-Dr. Murray is contracted by Indian Hills Community College to provide counseling services to help students achieve their academic and career goals.
+When you make an appointment, you will meet with a trained counselor or social worker contracted by Indian Hills Community College to provide counseling services to help students achieve their academic and career goals.

 Frequently Asked Questions (FAQ)